Operational Decision Governance®: the sequence

 Who DR® is for

-DR® is for the executive who carries accountability for the decision in question, has the authority to commit to restructuring it, and has personal exposure to the outcome.
+DR® is for the executive who carries personal accountability for the decision in question, has the authority to commit to restructuring it, and has personal exposure to the outcome.
 Without a named sponsor in that position, the engagement does not proceed.

 Reset a critical decision

-Stage Two
+Stage two

 Decision Quotient®